 FINMA grants an additional licence subject to the following conditions:

 When the foreign holders of qualified participations in a foreign-controlled institution change, the institution must apply to FINMA for a further additional licence.
-This legal requirement applies to Swiss banks and securities dealers, as well as to branches of foreign banks and securities dealers.
+This legal requirement applies to Swiss banks and securities firms, as well as to branches of foreign banks and securities firms.